britram/taps-transports/draft-ietf-taps-transports.md

 {{RFC4960}} specifies TCP-friendly congestion control to protect the network against overload; see {{congestion-control}} for more.
 SCTP also uses sliding window flow control to protect receivers against overflow.
-Similar to TCP, SCTP also supports delaying acknowledgements. {{RFC7053}} provides a way for the sender of user messages to request the immediate sending of the corresponding acknowledgements.
+Similar to TCP, SCTP also supports delaying acknowledgments. {{RFC7053}} provides a way for the sender of user messages to request the immediate sending of the corresponding acknowledgments.

 Each SCTP association has between 1 and 65536 uni-directional streams in each direction.
 The number of streams can be different in each direction.
 Every